middlebury/kanbanize-slack/README.md

 **Others' activity on my items**

-Send activity other make to Kanbanize items assigned to me to my channel:
+Send activity others make to Kanbanize items assigned to me to my channel:

     $config['SLACK_ORGS']['my_org']['DESTINATIONS'] = array(
       '@slack-username' => new Filter_And(